ctlab/GScour/README.md

 - Gblocks (http://gensoft.pasteur.fr/docs/gblocks/0.91b/)
 - SWAMP (https://github.com/peterwharrison/SWAMP)
 ## Steps
+See --help for help with arguments for any python script.
+If there are any questions, errors, suggestions feel free to contact me via email lnfyodorova@gmail.com.
 ### 1. One-to-one orthologs
 Obtain one-to-one ortholog clusters for whole-genome sequences.
 #### 1.1 Finding orthologous proteins